kyma-project/kyma/resources/knative/README.md

  * There is duplicated CRD `images.caching.internal.knative.dev` in serving release.
 One copy is removed.
  * `knative-ingressgateway` Service's `type` is changed to `NodePort`.
  * `knative-shared-gateway` Gateway have TLS enabled
- * KNative resources are created only if variable `global.knative` is true